Here are the 15 biggest names to pick from in Seattle Kraken expansion draft | Offside

 Cap hit: $8M (UFA 2026)

 On the flip side of the Johansen exposure, Matt Duchene is also unprotected.
-The move forces Nashville to either pick between the two high-priced centres, or leave both with the Predators.
+The move forces Nashville to either pick between the two high-priced centers, or leave both with the Predators.

 11. Ben Bishop, Dallas Stars